zkburke/risczig/README.md

 This project can be thought of as an exploratory leap from my other project that attempted to achieve this in a way that I _think_ RISC-V does better https://github.com/zkburke/callisto

+# Instruction Set and Extensions

+Below are a list of extensions that will be supported.
+All of these extensions are the unprivileged instruction sets, as risczig implements the unprivileged mode, as the guest program is treated as a user mode program, and the host that the VM is embedded in is modelled as the supervisor.

+- [x] RV64I - 64 bit Base Integer Instruction Set
+- [x] M - Standard Extension for Integer Multiplication and Division
+- [ ] A - Standard Extension for Atomic Instructions
+- [ ] F - Standard Extension for Single-Precision Floating-Point
+- [ ] D - Standard Extension for Double-Precision Floating-Point
+- [x] ZiFencei - Instruction-Fetch Fence

+# Building and Usage

+risczig can be used with the Zig package manager.
+It has no non Zig dependencies.
+It is meant to be used as a library and embedded into another application.